 As a patient at the Cardiac Center, you or your child will also have access to over 700 other staff members, all of whom are specially trained to care for pediatric patients with congenital heart disease.
 These include nurses, respiratory therapists, social workers, psychologists, child life specialists and many more.

 - The Evelyn and Daniel M. Tabas Cardiac Intensive Care Unit (CICU) for critical care, and the Cardiac Care Unit (CCU) for intermediate care.
 The CICU is one of the largest in the world dedicated to the treatment of children with congenital heart disease.
 This state-of-the-art CICU is designed and staffed to care for infants and children during the most intense period of their treatment.
 The Cardiac Prep and Recovery Unit (CPRU) provides specialized care for cardiac patients before and after their procedures.

 - A Cardiac Operative and Imaging Complex, one of the most advanced in the world, includes an XMR Suite (catheterization lab/MRI), Hybrid Suite (catheterization lab/operating room), an additional catheterization lab, and two additional cardiac operating rooms – all on the same floor as our inpatient units.

-- Support, such as financial counseling, social work, lactation services, spiritual resources and music or art therapy, for patients and families.
+- Support for patients and families, such as financial counseling, social work, lactation services, spiritual resources and child life therapy.

-- Extended care into adulthood, through the Philadelphia Adult Congenital Heart Center, a program that combines the expertise of the Cardiac Center at CHOP and the University of Pennsylvania Health system.
+- Seamless care into adulthood, through the Philadelphia Adult Congenital Heart Center, a program that combines the expertise of the Cardiac Center at CHOP and Penn Medicine.